Patrick W. Welch: Career

 Welch's paintings were often autobiographical, combining violent subject matter with black humour.
 He is perhaps best known for his "Miniature Hate Paintings," which evoke a strange combination of childhood nightmare and adult neurosis, drawing on references from contemporary fine art, comic books, and science fiction.
 His "Miniature Insult Blocks," painted on 1 × 2 in blocks of wood, detailed English playground childhood insults in, according to Welch's description, "the saccahrine colours of boiled sweets."

-Commenting in Chicago's Newcity critic Michael Workman writes:
+Commenting in Chicago's Newcity, critic Michael Workman writes:

-"Welch has been on a ride into the infinite regress of his distaste for human existence for years now, and it's a testament to his obduration that he's managed to keep lively each self-reference as the fecal discharge of famous mainstream artists.
+Welch has been on a ride into the infinite regress of his distaste for human existence for years now, and it's a testament to his [obturation] that he's managed to keep lively each self-reference as the fecal discharge of famous mainstream artists.
 Most successful, however, are the grid of even tinier acrylic panels, "Mini Insult Blocks" as he calls them, each emblazoned with an insulting word such as plonker or bumbandit.
-Every time I encounter these paintings, it's never the frothy sense of loathing that wins me over, but the undeniable, laugh-out-loud funny humor of them all, an aspect of the work that no doubt has the capacity to elevate them even further into that stratosphere of the imaginary world beyond."
+Every time I encounter these paintings, it's never the frothy sense of loathing that wins me over, but the undeniable, laugh-out-loud funny humor of them all, an aspect of the work that no doubt has the capacity to elevate them even further into that stratosphere of the imaginary world beyond.

 Sporting career

-Though not a naturally gifted sportsman, Patrick determined in the 1990s to not only learn the game of soccer but become, for a short time, one of its most feared and respected exponents on the London amateur scene.
-From 1991 to 1995, initially shod with Wellington boots, but progressing to professional-level footwear, he was a battling midfielder noted for aggression rather than celerity, appearing for the Sao Paolo XI at Hurlingham Park.
-After his transfer to the States it is believed he never played again.
+Welch learned football and played from 1991 until 1995 as a midfielder.
+After moving to the USA he did not resume playing.

 Animation instructor

-As a teacher at the Illinois Institute of Art - Chicago, Welch was well known, liked and respected as one of the most notable teachers in the Animation department.
-Classes he had taught included Acting for Animation, Story-boarding, Drawing and Characterization, Character Design, Advanced Life Drawing (occasionally) and Portfolio classes.
+As a teacher at the Illinois Institute of Art - Chicago, Welch taught in the Animation department.
+Classes he taught included Acting for Animation, Story-boarding, Drawing and Characterization, Character Design, Advanced Life Drawing (occasionally) and Portfolio classes.
 Welch taught alongside Lindsay Grace at the school.

 Part of his popularity may have been due to his delightfully morose personality quirks.
 He was known for his self-deprecating humor and detached, bleak outlook on the world, while maintaining a generally positive disposition in spite of it.
 While generally portraying himself as a pessimist in regard to society at large, he was undeniably an optimist in regard to the ability and potential of his students.
 Welch was in the habit of indicating an imminent break to the students attending his lectures with the words "Come on everyone, these cigarettes are not going to smoke themselves".